Susan B. Anthony

-Upon realizing that former black female slaves were not included in the Amendment’s wording along with black women not even being considered as proper citizens, Susan B. Anthony became incensed and was having none of it.
+Upon realizing that former black female slaves were not being included in the Amendment’s wording along with black women not even being considered as proper citizens, Susan B. Anthony became outraged and would have none of it.
 Not only did she not support the bill, the pioneer for women’s rights sought to have it defeated, much to the incredulous shock of Frederick Douglass, who claimed the time at hand was “the Negro’s hour”.

-Anthony was so inflexibly unwilling for black men to be granted their basic rights before women she brazenly stated:
+In fact, Anthony became so stubbornly unwilling for black men to be granted their basic American rights before women she brazenly stated:

 “I will cut off this right arm of mine before I will ever work or demand the ballot for the Negro and not the woman.”

-The two Aquarians were so enraged by each other’s “traitorous” actions, they fought a war of words by staging a public debate at the Brooklyn Academy of Music with each presenting how their side was most at risk by the continuation of being treated as the property of white men.
+The two Aquarians of Representation became so judgementally furious by each other’s “traitorous” actions, they fought a war of words by staging a public debate at the Brooklyn Academy of Music with each presenting how their side was most at risk by the continuation of being treated as the property of white men.

 Douglass and Anthony would never agree on the matter which caused a serious rift for years that followed, but their bond of Aquarian friendship outlasted all differences in the end.